linux-smart/linux-smart/README.md

 # Linux Smart OS

-Linux Smart OS is a minimal, AI-powered, terminal-based Linux distribution.
+Linux Smart is a minimal, AI-powered, terminal-based Linux distribution.
 It integrates **HuggingFace AI** for natural language processing in the shell.

 ## Features
 - Lightweight and optimized